Hairy black holes and holographic heat engine: Conclusions

 \section{Conclusions}

-We studied thermodynamic of black hole solution with Maxwell and hairy charge in $AdS$ space when the cosmological constant plays as a thermodynamic variable.
-We restricted us to study hairy black holes in $AdS_5$ space due to interesting features of phase transition.
-From [28] we know Maxwell and hairy charges are bounded together and the sign of entropy depends on this bound.
-Positive critical points divides on two physical and un-physical branches for positive and negative entropy, respectively.
-We found out when hairy charge get fixed, the efficiency of black hole solution which acts as a heat engine changes.
-There is a maximum value for efficiency that happens at a maximum charge after which we have unacceptable negative temperature.
-This maximum point will be increased for bigger fixed hairy charges.
-We found a minimum value of efficiency when Maxwell charge vanishes and hairy charge varies.
-This inflection point only exist for this case and for other fixed values of $q$ will be un-physical and un-acceptable.
-For non-zero fixed Maxwell charge the maximum point happened in forbidden area and we have only an increasing of efficiency by the growth of hairy charge.
-We also compared this efficiency with Carnot's efficiency and conclude that their ratio decreased by changing of Maxwell charge when $h=constant$, but when we fix hairy charge it could be seen that $\eta\rightarrow\eta_c$ for large $h$.
-By putting one corner of rectangular cycle on or near critical points of the system the efficiency approaches to Carnot's efficiency having the finite power.
-We studied it in large hairy charge limit when the power vanishes.
+As thermodynamics of the black holes with the scalar hair configurations are favored more than of the non-hairy ones, thus we studied thermodynamics of black holes in $AdS$ space time which have both electric charge and hairy charge.
+In the latter case the cosmological constant plays as thermodynamic variable.
+As the thermodynamic processes of black hole system construct a closed cycle then it operates similar to a heat engine.
+So we can study this black hole heat engine as an implement of the black hole thermodynamics.
+We study thermodynamics of the hairy black holes in $AdS_5$ space-time due to the interesting features of its phase transition.
+From [53] we know that the Maxwell electric and hairy charges are bounded together and the sign of entropy depends on this bound.
+Looking to the work [53] we understand that positive critical points are divided into physical and un-physical branches with which represent positive and negative entropies, respectively.
+We found out from the discussion leading to the figure.2 that for a fixed hairy charge the efficiency of black hole solution (which acts as a heat engine) changes by the Maxwell electric charge.
+Maximum value of the efficiency is happened at a maximum charge after which we have unacceptable negative temperature.
+This maximum point moves to larger values by choosing bigger fixed hairy charges.
+It could be seen from figure ($2.a$) the blue line has the biggest value of fixed $h$ and so it has biggest maximum points for the Maxwell charge and efficiency.
+Indeed for bigger Maxwell charges in these diagrams the system enters to an un-physical situation which is not acceptable.
+In the other side, we found also a minimum value of the efficiency in the case of fixed electric charge which could be seen in figure ($2.b$) graphically.
+We concluded that if we choose $q=0$ then all critical points for $h>0$ will be un-physical, however for all other fixed $q\neq0$ we have physical critical points with positive hairy charges for which the entropy remains positive.
+Maximum and minimum critical values are physical for all values of fixed electric charges and they have different behavior by increasing the Maxwell electric charge.
+By increasing $q$, maximum (minimum) point happens at smaller hairy charges but with smaller(larger) efficiency.
+It means for example if we choose larger values for a fixed Maxwell electric charge then the hairy charge for both maximum and minimum point decreases, but we can see this change make the value of efficiency smaller(larger) for the maximum(minimum) point.\\ We also compared this efficiency with Carnot efficiency and conclude that the ratio $\eta/\eta_{c}$ will decrease by changing of Maxwell charge when $h=constant$.
+On the other side when we choose a fixed hairy charge it could be seen that $\eta\rightarrow\eta_c$ for large $h$.
+Regarding [14] and by putting one corner of rectangular cycle of heat engine process on or near critical points of the system the efficiency of heat engine reaches to the Carnot efficiency having a finite power.
+We studied it in large hairy charge limit when the power vanishes.\\ Previously, thermodynamic processes were studied for various black hole systems as heat engines, but by considering a conformal scalar hair arising from coupling of a real scalar field with dimensionally extended Euler densities, can help us to explore more profound in thermodynamic behavior of black holes.
+Considering the hairy charge could be also important when we try to found out its behavior in field theory side in AdS/CFT proposal.
+It could be correspond to some kind of hyper charges or baryon numbers.
+As the black hole has scalar hair it could be make contact with something more akin to a superconducting phase like which we can explore in [59] and [60].